Jabble/tamu-rdm-workshops/modules/making-plans.md

 # Making plans
 ## Objectives
-- Understand the value of Data Managament Plans as working documents.
+- Understand the value of Data Management Plans as working documents.
 - Identify relevant questions to ask about data in research projects.

 ## Survey